Indrani Wijebandara: Personal life

 She was born on 15 July 1935 in Borella as the eldest of the family.
 She completed education from Musaeus College and then from Devi Balika Vidyalaya.
 Her father M. M. W. Wijayabandara worked at Department of Health.
 Her mother Lilian Wijayabandara was a housewife.
 He has four younger siblings.

 Indrani was married to Sisira Senaratne, who was also a popular singer.
 Sisira was born on 29 March 1935 and educated at Central College Maradana and Nalanda College Colombo.
 He also worked at Sri Lanka Customs.
 Wijebandara and Sisira first met at the moment of departure for Madras on an Air Ceylon flight for the music recordings for the film Rekava.
 They married on 31 May 1962 after seven years of affair.
 The couple has two sons Sanjaya and Sameera; and one daughter Subhani.
 Sisira died on 4 February 2015 at the age of 79.

 Eldest son Sanjaya lives in Germany and is married to German lady Anjalika and lives with children.
-The youngest son Sameera is involved in the singing field and he has his father's voice as well as an executive at Unilever.
+The youngest son Sameera is involved in the singing field and is an executive at Unilever.

-On 21 June 2019, she was attended to the National Hospital of Sri Lanka due to breathing difficulties.
+On 21 June 2019, she was admitted to the National Hospital of Sri Lanka due to breathing difficulties.
 After two days of treatments, she died on 23 June 2019 at the National Hospital at the age of 83.
 The funeral took place on 27 June 2019 at Borella Cemetery.